fLipE23/yandex-object-storage/readme.md

 to get your yandex cloud storage instance

-###### Don't forget to add the Flipe23\YandexObjectStorage\YandexObjectStorageProvider to your $providers array if your laravel version lower than 5.5
+###### Don't forget to add the artsur\YandexObjectStorage\YandexObjectStorageServiceProvider to your $providers array if your laravel version lower than 5.5